BenKennish/google-font-flicker/README.md

-gff
+Google Font Flicker (GFF)
 ===

-Google Font Flicker - an easy way to preview a site in different Google Fonts
+An easy way to preview a PHP site in different Google Fonts